 If any dialog boxes are open, close them.

-4 Make sure that Verify run mode is selected in the toolbar.
+- 4 Make sure that Verify run mode is selected in the toolbar. - 5 Choose Run from Top.

 Choose Test > Run from Top or click the From Top button.
 The Run Test dialog box opens.